harshsinha-12/harshsinha-12/README.md

 * 🖥️  See my portfolio at [Everything about me](http://bento.me/harshsinha)
 * ✉️  You can contact me at [sinha.harshsep@gmail.com](mailto:sinha.harshsep@gmail.com)
 * 🚀  I'm currently working on [building proof of concept in bits and pieces for my PMS](http://github.com/harshsinha-12/Stock-Predictor)
-* 🧠  I'm learning DSA, ML, PowerBI, Web Development, trying hands-on Algorithmic Trading and improving on Pandas, Numpy, Seaborn, and Plotly.
+* 🧠  I'm learning DSA, ML/DL/NLP, PowerBI and Web Development.
 * 🤝  I'm open to collaborating on Projects related to Finance and Data Science.
 * ⚡  I'm always up for a talk on tech, finance or startups.